-Like SSgt Jensen, many of us were very upset about the way that the war was being fought, and especially how we (the Air Police) were being used.
-They used to send teams of us out to secure the sites where those Firebee reconnaissance drones would crash after they got the hell shot out of them while flying up North, and over Laos and Cambodia.
+Like SSgt Jensen, many of us were very upset about the way the war was being fought, and especially how we (USAF Air Police) were being used.
+The Air Force used to send teams of Air Police out to secure the crash sites where those USAF Firebee reconnaissance drones crashed after they got the hell shot out of them while flying up North, and over Laos and Cambodia.